The Seven Principles of Good Relationships

 Get a common value system by adopting one

 If we could have a value system that was both moral and external, and then share that system in common with others, we would have the best foundation for relationships.
-This value system already exists: it is beneficial love for others, and it is God's value system.
+This value system already exists: it is beneficial love for others, and it is the value system of God.

 This value system is not only an effective and a powerful value system; it the best value system.
 If beneficial love for others was everyone's value system, there would be no exploitation, we would always take care of our environment, and there would be no wars.
 There is no value system that is better than this one.